Sravz2433/Protein-Structure-Visualization-and-Analysis/README.md

 # **E. coli Protein Visualization and Analysis**

 ## **Overview**
 This project focuses on visualizing and analyzing *Escherichia coli* protein structures to uncover their structural and functional properties.
-Using tools such as PyMOL and Biopython, the project highlights critical features like active sites and ligand interactions, providing insights into protein functionality and potential applications.
+Using tools such as MDAnalysis and Biopython, the project highlights critical features like active sites and ligand interactions, providing insights into protein functionality and potential applications.

 ---

 ## **Key Features**
 1. **Protein Visualization**:
-   - High-quality 3D visualizations using PyMOL.
+   - High-quality 3D visualizations using MdAnalysis.
    - Highlighting of specific residues (e.g., active sites and binding pockets).

 2. **Structural Analysis**: